11:11 (Taeyeon song)

 "11:11" is a song recorded by South Korean singer Taeyeon.
 It was released as a digital single on November 1, 2016, by SM Entertainment.
 The song's lyrics were penned by Kim Eana while its music was composed by Christian Vinten and Chelcee Grimes.
 The song was later included in the Deluxe edition of Taeyeon's first studio album My Voice which was released on April 5, 2017.

 Background and release

-On October 28, 2016, Taeyeon was announced to be releasing a digital single titled "11:11".
-The song is described as a pop ballad that features the acoustic guitar's calm melody which suits the late autumn atmosphere.
-Its lyrics are about a girl's reminiscences about making wishes with her former lover when the clock struck 11:11.

-"11:11" and its music video were released on November 1.
-Taeyeon later filmed a live acoustic performance of the song, which was released on November 8.
+On October 28, 2016, SM Entertainment announced that Taeyeon would be releasing a digital single titled "11:11" on November 1.
+On October 31, the music video teaser was released.
+The song was released alongside its music video on November 1.
+A live acoustic performance video was released on November 8.

+Composition

+"11:11" was written by Kim Eana, and composed and arranged by Christian Vinten and Chelcee Grimes.
+It was described as an "emotional" pop ballad song characterized by "melody of an acoustic guitar" with lyrics likens "the time right before the day ends to the time right before a romantic relationship completely ends, recalling memories of making a wish together with a lover when the hour and minute hands point to '11:11'".